-- Requires the President to prevent a foreign bank from opening an account in the United States-or impose strict limitations on existing U.S. accounts-if that bank processes payments through Iran's Central Bank. - Exemption Provision.
-Foreign banks can be granted an exemption from sanctions (for any transactions with the Central Bank, not just for oil) if the President certifies that the parent country of the bank has significantly reduced its purchases of oil from Iran.
-That determination is reviewed every 180 days; countries must continue to reduce their oil buys from Iran, relative to the previous 180-day period, to retain the exemption. - Effective Dates.
-The provision applied to non-oil related transactions with the Central Bank of Iran 60 days after enactment (by February 29, 2012).
-The provision applied to transactions with the Central Bank for oil purchases only after 180 days (as of June 28, 2012). - The provision applies to a foreign central bank only if the transaction with Iran's Central Bank is for oil purchases. - Sanctions on transactions for oil apply only if the President certifies to Congress-90 days after enactment (by March 30, 2012), based on a report by the Energy Information Administration to be completed 60 days after enactment (by February 29, 2012)-that the oil market is adequately supplied.
+- Requires the President to prevent a foreign bank from opening an account in the United States-or impose strict limitations on existing U.S. accounts-if that bank processes payments through Iran's Central Bank.
+The provision applies to a foreign central bank only if the transaction with Iran's Central Bank is for oil purchases.
+The provision went into effect for non-oil related transactions 60 days after enactment (February 29, 2012), and for transactions for oil purchases after 180 days (June 28, 2012). - Exemption Provision.
+The President may grant an exemption for foreign banks-for any transactions with the Central Bank, not just for oil-if the President certifies that the parent country of the bank has significantly reduced its purchases of oil from Iran.
+That determination is reviewed every 180 days; countries must continue to reduce their oil buys from Iran, relative to the previous 180-day period, to retain the exemption.
+The Iran Threat Reduction Act (P.L.
+112-158) amended Section 1245 such that any country that completely ceases purchasing oil from Iran would retain an exemption. - Sanctions on transactions for oil apply only if the President certifies to Congress-90 days after enactment (by March 30, 2012), based on a report by the Energy Information Administration to be completed 60 days after enactment (by February 29, 2012)-that the oil market is adequately supplied.
 The EIA report and Administration certification are required every 90 days thereafter.
+The first required EIA report was issued on February 29, 2012, and, on March 30, 2012, President Obama determined that there was a sufficient supply of oil worldwide to permit countries to reduce oil purchases from Iran.
+An EIA report of April 27, 2012, and Administration determination of June 11, 2012, made similar findings and certifications, triggering potential sanctions as of June 28, 2012.
+Subsequent EIA reports and Administration determinations of the state of the oil market have kept the sanctions triggers in place.